Muna Hotel

 Muna Hotel (فندق منى, Funduq Muna, Hotel Muna) is a hotel in Mogadishu, Somalia.
 The hotel, located less than a mile from Somalia's presidential palace, is a noted conference centre and is regularly used for meetings between government officials and important persons.

 History

 In 2010 it was the centre of a suicide attack, killing several members of the Somali Parliament amidst the fighting that began on 23 August.

 Architecture

-The hotel is located on a street corner and is housed in a three-story building.
-The building is painted in mint and pink and has grey shutters.
-The two balconies jut out from the building and are painted pink.
-The logo for Muna Hotel on the side of the hotel is painted in blue and white.
-The hotel name is given in French as "Hotel Muna" and then in Arabic underneath.
+Contemporary reports described the Muna Hotel as a multi-storey building on a street corner in Mogadishu, close to Villa Somalia and within an area controlled by Somali government and African Union forces.
+Contemporary descriptions of the facade noted mint and pink paint, grey shutters, two projecting pink balconies, and exterior signage reading "Hotel Muna" in French, with Arabic text below.